 - be self-employed (please contact the Enterprise Team for alternative options)

 - engage in business activity (e.g. being employed by a company in which you hold shares of 10% or more, including where the shares are held in a trust for you; or working for a company where you also hold a statutory role, such as a director)

 - fill a full-time, permanent vacancy (your employment must always be ‘fixed-term’ and have a clear end date)

-Working outside the UK
+Working outside the UK on placement

 Inform the University about your placement before you start